mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 tech level.
 Also see the tech level charts on the next two pages.
 TRADE CLASSI FICATIONS

 Agricultural: Atmosphere 4 - 9,
 hydrographic 4 - 8, population
 5 - 1.
 Non-Agricultural: Atmosphere 3-,
 hydrographic 3-, population 6+.
 Industrial: Atmosphere 0 , 1, 2, 4,
-7, or 9 (vacuum, trace, or tainted), population 9+.
+7, or9 (vacuum, trace, or tainted),
+population 9+.
 Non-Industrial: Population 6-.
 Rich: Atmosphere 6 or 8, population